Donations of Surplus Property

 - No current or former employee or agent for such will be granted any benefit or opportunity not granted the general public in acquisition of items through the disposal process.

 - All property is conveyed "AS-IS, WHERE-IS" with no warranty, express or implied, of merchantability or fitness for a particular purpose, or any other warranties or guarantees.
-The public non-profit will have no recourse against the State of Oregon, the Oregon University System, an institution, or any of their officers, employees, or agents.
+The public non-profit will have no recourse against the State of Oregon, the University of Oregon, an institution, or any of their officers, employees, or agents.
 All donations will be final.

 - Surplus property not claimed within 1 working day will be considered the property of the UO and may be offered to another public non-profit or disposed of in compliance with these rules.
 Public non-profit assumes all responsibility, including risk of loss or damage, for the item when transferred.